LucaSandoval/lucasandoval-codedemonstration/README.md

 # Game Code portfolio for Luca Sandoval

 A selection of code from various projects I have worked on.
-Each will feature a README.md that gives context about the purpose of the code in the larger project.
+All the code featured in this repository was written solely by me.
+Each directory will feature a README.md that gives context about the purpose of the code samples in the larger project.
 Most of the code is taken from my current project "A Song of Sunlight," but all my projects are linked below.

 **[A Song Of Sunlight](https://store.steampowered.com/app/2263250/A_Song_Of_Sunlight/?curator_clanid=42575477)**